Your brain on boredom

 This is not merely a matter of time.
 It is a matter of what the time would otherwise have been for.
 If the DMN is the brain's consolidation and creative-incubation system, and if it only runs when attention is not being held elsewhere, then every instance of pocket-reach-and-scroll is a small interruption of something the brain was trying to do.
 Over thousands of such interruptions a week, the cost is not obviously zero.

-There is some direct evidence that it is not.
-Mark Williams and colleagues at Oxford have documented associations between heavy smartphone use and reduced resting-state connectivity in DMN-adjacent regions, though the causal direction remains open.
-Sandi Mann at the University of Central Lancashire has shown experimentally that people who are allowed to be bored before a creative task outperform those who are not, a finding she interprets as evidence that boredom is not a bug but a signal: the brain, starved of external input, begins manufacturing its own (Mann and Cadman, 2014).
+There is some indirect evidence that the cost is not negligible.
+Sandi Mann at the University of Central Lancashire has shown experimentally that people who are allowed to be bored before a creative task outperform those who are not — a finding she interprets as evidence that boredom is not a bug but a signal: the brain, starved of external input, begins generating its own (Mann and Cadman, 2014).
+It is worth noting that boredom, mind-wandering, and default-mode activity are related but not identical: boredom is an affective state, mind-wandering is a cognitive one, and DMN activity is a neural signature most reliably observed in fMRI rest paradigms.
+The Mann finding is about boredom and creative output; the Baird finding cited earlier is about mind-wandering after an undemanding task.
+They point in the same direction without being the same claim.

 What boredom actually is